George Washington Vanderbilt III: 1950 - 1961: Divorce settlements

+1962: Estate

+Following his death in 1962, George W. Vanderbilt III's personal estate (exclusive of real estate) was valued at slightly more than $3,000,000 for probate.
+His fourth wife and widow Louise Mitchell Vanderbilt received the income from a third share of George's residuary estate which was placed in a trust, as well as the Shadow Valley Ranch near Edgewood, California.
+His only daughter Lucille Vanderbilt Brady received a trust fund consisting of the remaining residuary estate as well as the Arcadia Plantation in Georgetown, South Carolina.

 Career

 In 1936 and 1937, George Vanderbilt sponsored a renewal of auto races for the Vanderbilt Cup, founded by his uncle, William Kissam Vanderbilt II, in 1904.

 During World War II, he served in the U.S. Navy like his two brothers.
 He was promoted to lieutenant on May 1, 1943, and received the Legion of Merit award.

 Scientific research

 Vanderbilt did not attend college, but by the time he turned 21, he had already led two expeditions to Panama and Africa, with some lasting up to 10 months, bringing back various snakes, fish, insects and birds.
 In 1937, he went on a six month with the Philadelphia Academy of Natural Sciences to the South Seas, bringing back 20,000 species of birds, fish and reptiles.
 He owned several yachts and used them to conduct scientific expeditions all over the globe.
 His voyages conducted important research in expeditions to Africa in 1934 and aboard the schooner Cressida, he made an ocean journey in 1937 to the South Pacific (visiting many islands with a wide geographic range) that carried out a systematic study of more than 10,000 fish specimens (434 species in 210 genera).

 His fifth major expedition was on the schooner Pioneer in 1941 to the Bahamas, Caribbean Sea, Panama, Galapagos Archipelago and Mexican Pacific Islands.

 He established the George Vanderbilt Foundation, of which he was president, for scientific research around marine biology.
 However, outside of academic circles, his important work has mostly been overshadowed by the lavish lifestyles and the Vanderbilt mansions of some of the other members of the Vanderbilt family.